ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.js.markdown

-﻿# Client API : How to Create a Document Store
+# Client API: How to Create a Document Store

 To create an instance of the `DocumentStore` you need to specify a list of URL addresses that point to RavenDB server nodes.